Chicken Stew

 Okay guys, this chicken stew recipe is definitely at the top of my list of all-time favorite recipes!
 Chicken Stew is thicker and heartier than chicken soup, but lighter than a beef stew.
 The flavor is absolutely on point, it’s totally cozy, and it’s just one of those things that I could happily eat for three meals per day and still want more the next day.
 With nearly 200 5-star reviews, you have to try this chicken stew!

 2. Make sure to brown the chicken well.
-All of the brown bits stuck to the bottom of the pot after browning the chicken (called “fond”) flavors the gravy and gives it a nice deep color.
+All of the brown bits (called “fond”) stuck to the bottom of the pot after browning the chicken give flavor to the gravy as well as a nice, deep color.

 Share this recipe